Turn On Einstein Case Classification

 From the model’s Overview tab, select a field and choose a date range to display performance information for closed cases.

-The left chart indicates how often one of the top three recommendations is selected as the final field value at the time the case is closed.
-The right-hand chart shows how often the top recommendation is selected as the final field value at the time the case is closed.
-The dashboard refreshes when a case that received Einstein recommendations on that field is closed.
+The left-hand chart indicates how often one of the top three recommended values matches the final field value at the time the case is closed.
+The right-hand chart shows how often the top-recommended value matches the final field value when the case is closed.
+When a case with field predictions is closed, the dashboard refreshes.

 Now that Ursa Major Solar has implemented Einstein Case Classification, support agents have more time to deliver exceptional customer experiences.
 Case data quality is sure to improve because of less human error determining field values, and Sita and her team are excited to see where machine learning and AI can take her company next.